 I’ve actually haven’t used my complimentary Boingo membership, though I’m told it’s easy to get connected and get to work.
 The ability to stay connected to Wi-Fi while traveling is potentially useful, depending on where you’re heading.

 So while this benefit is still around through the end of the year, it just sweetens the deal on one of the best travel rewards credit cards.

 Though its $550 annual fee is undoubtedly steep, that’s easily outweighed by the perks you’ll get.
-For starters, there are $200 in airline fee credits that cover things like seat selection, baggage fees, etc. You also get $200 in Uber rides, doled out in $15 monthly installments (plus $35 in December).
+For starters, there are $200 in airline fee credits that cover things like seat selection, baggage fees, etc. You also get up to $200 in Uber rides, doled out in up to $15 monthly installments (plus up to $35 in December).
 Throw in another $100 credit for Global Entry or TSA PreCheck application once every four years, and $100 in credits to Saks Fifth Avenue in two, $50 sums.

 But perhaps best of all is the lounge access.
 The Platinum card opens up more airport lounge doors than any card on the market.
 For starters, you can get into American Express’s incredible Centurion lounges.
 You’ll also get a membership with Priority Pass, the global network with more than 1,200 outposts.
 You can get into Delta SkyClubs so long as you’re flying Delta that day.
 And finally, you can use Escape Lounges – including our favorite lounge at our home Minneapolis-St. Paul (MSP) airport.

 You can get 60,000 American Express Membership Rewards points after spending $5,000 within three months on the card.
 But be sure to check if you qualify for the outstanding 100,000-point welcome bonus with the CardMatch tool.

 Click Here to learn more about the Platinum Card from American Express